grenaud/schmutzi/README.md

 Test Data:
 -------------------------------------------------------------------------------------

-To test schmutzi, we have made available real data and simulated data.
+To test schmutzi, we have made available real data with single-strand (testdata/mezB9687.bam) and simulated data with double strand (testdata/simulation.bam).

 First you need to estimate endogenous deamination rates.
 First create an output directory:
-	    mkdir /output dir./
+	    mkdir outputdir/

 Then run contDeam to estimation endogenous deamination rates:
-	    ./contDeam.pl  --library single --out /output dir./ testData/in.bam
+	    ./contDeam.pl  --library single --out outputdir/mez testdata/mezB9687.bam
+or for the simulated
+            ./contDeam.pl  --library double --out outputdir/sim testdata/simulation.bam

 This will produce the files:
+     	  outputdir/[out].cont.pdf	Plot of the posterior probability for contamination based on deamination outputdir/[out].cont.est      Estimate for contamination based on deamination outputdir/[out].config	Configuration file describing the variables used

+This will produce the files:
+        ./schmutzi.pl       --uselength   --ref refs/human_MT_wrapped.fa         outputdir/mez   alleleFreqMT/311/freqs/  testdata/mezB9687.bam
+        ./schmutzi.pl       --uselength   --ref refs/human_MT_wrapped.fa         outputdir/sim   alleleFreqMT/311/freqs/  testdata/simulation.bam

+It will run for a few minutes and produce the following files:

+For contamination:
+	  [out]_final_mtcont.out        Contamination estimates for all samples in the database [out]_final.cont		Contamination estimates for the sample in the database with the highest likelihood [out]_final.cont.est		Contamination estimates for the most likely sample with confidence intervals
+	  [out]_final.cont.pdf		Posterior probability on the contamination for the most likely sample

+For the respective genomes of the endogenous and contaminant:
+	  [out]_final_endo.fa		Endogenous mitochondrial genome as fasta
+	  [out]_final_endo.log		Endogenous mitochondrial genome as a log file with likelihoods on a PHRED scale

+	  [out]_final_cont.fa		Contaminant mitochondrial genome as fasta
+	  [out]_final_cont.log		Contaminant mitochondrial genome as a log file with likelihoods on a PHRED scale

 Recommended workflow for ancient samples: